ntblab/neuropipe-support/doc/tutorial_intro/tutorial.rst

 .. _FSL: http://www.fmrib.ox.ac.uk/fsl/
 .. _rondo: http://cluster-wiki.pni.princeton.edu/dokuwiki/

 In this tutorial, you use git to track changes to the example project.
-A full explanation of git and version control systems is the scope of the tutorial, so if you're unfamiliar with those, read chapters 1 and 2 of `Pro Git`_.
+A full explanation of git and version control systems is beyond the scope of the tutorial, so if you're unfamiliar with those, read chapters 1 and 2 of `Pro Git`_.

 .. _`Pro Git`: http://progit.org/book/